chooiyew/Macaulays-Method-for-Wing-Structure-Analysis/README.md

 ---
 ## Program's objectives
 * a)  To determine the cross section of the beam if the maximum deflection of the wing must not larger than 0.5 meter.
-* b) To calculate the location and at what condition happen the maximum transverse stress
+* b) To calculate the location and at what condition happen the maximum transverse stress.
-* c) To calculate the location and at what condition happen the maximum bending stress
+* c) To calculate the location and at what condition happen the maximum bending stress.
 * d) To plot the 2D graph maximum shear force verse speed for the angle of attack 0 deg., 10 deg. and 15 deg. in same graph.
 * e) To plot the 2D graph maximum bending moment verse speed for the angle of attack 0 deg., 10 deg. and 15 deg. in same graph.
 * f) To plot the 2D graph deflection verse speed for the angle of attack 0 deg., 10 deg. and 15 deg. in same graph.